 A pressure washer in its high setting will get rid of all stubborn dirt and grime inside and outside the tank.

 5. A boat fuel filter

 We recommend changing your boat’s fuel filter during scheduled maintenance and boat fuel tank cleaning.
 It is typically after 200 to 300 hours of the vessel’s running time.
 Depending on your fuel filter conditions, you might want to replace it or not.

 If you plan to change the fuel filter, you can buy a new one on Amazon.
 To get the right filter for your engine, read the manual for any technical specifications.

 6. Safety gear

-Since you will be working closely with gas and chemicals, it’s best to prepare safety gear, such as goggles, rubber gloves, and safety clothing.
+Since you will be working closely with gas and chemicals, preparing safety gear, such as goggles, rubber gloves, and safety clothing is best.